ying1488/ying1488/README.md

 # yingintech
-My profile readme , pleasure to meet you if you're here
+My profile readme , pleasure to meet you (now that you are here !)